history-lab/archiving-digital-records/2024/01-workshop-intro.md

 * Motivation/Goal
 ---
 # Objectives for Technical Sessions
-1. Learn more about PDFs
+1. Gain PDF background knowledge
 2. Get comfortable with the command line
 3. Introduced to text analytics tools
-4. Extract text form docs and apply text analytics
+4. Extract text form PDFs and apply text analytics
-5. Become a more effective contributor to DH/IT projects
+5. Become a more effective team member DH/IT projects
    * DH = digital humanities
-6. Be more willing to try DIY
+6. Be more willing to try DIY projects
 7. Gain awareness of shortcomings & pitfalls
 ---
 # Target Processing Workflow